 Insights from the housing market in Bulgaria (in 5 charts)

-To start with, there are 6 regions in Bulgaria: North East, South East, North Central, South Central, North West and South West.
-The two regions to the East are attractive for holidaymakers seeking the sunny beaches of the Black Sea.
-These are Varna, the sea capital of Bulgaria to the North and Burgas to the South.
-The North and South-Central regions are already popular with expats, who prefer Veliko Tarnovo in the North or Plovdiv in the South.
-Meanwhile, the North-West and South-West are often described as the poorer North and the wealthier South.
-The latter is pricier also because of the capital city, Sofia.
+The country is naturally divided into two parts, the North and the South, by the Balkan mountain range.
+The East of Bulgaria attracts holidaymakers seeking the sunny beaches of the Black Sea.
+There are Varna (#3), the sea capital of Bulgaria to the North and Burgas (#4) to the South.
+The Central region is already popular with expats, who prefer Veliko Tarnovo to the North or Plovdiv (#2) to the South.
+Meanwhile, to the West have a split between the poorer North and the wealthier South.
+The latter is pricier also because of the capital city, Sofia (#1).

-Here, the average asking price has been only 18,000 euros for the past 12 months.
+Houses in the North West have an average asking price of only 18,000 euros.
 Potential buyers would have to pay more than double, circa 39,000 euros if they want to dip their toes into the Black Sea.

 A three-bedroom house tends to be the most popular type of dwelling when it comes to properties available for sale in Bulgaria.
 The average price of such homes comes to approximately 32,000 euros, and it works out to about 7,000 euros more for an extra bedroom.
 Meanwhile, the 2-bedroom property costs about 25,000 euros.

-3. There is very little seasonality in the asking price.
+There is very little seasonality in the asking price

-The 3-bedroom average house price has seen a +12% increase in January 2022 when compared to a year ago, while the 4-bedroom property has declined in price by -6%.
-The lowest price of a 2-bedroom house was recorded in January 2022 – circa 18,000 euros, while the highest was recorded in January 2021 (a year ago) and it was approximately 33,000 euros.
+A 3-bedroom average house price has seen a +12% increase in January 2022 when compared to a year ago.
+While a 4-bedroom property has declined in price by -6%.
+The lowest price of a 2-bedroom house was recorded in January 2022 – circa 18,000 euros.
+The highest was recorded in January 2021 (a year ago) and it was approximately 33,000 euros.

 Think about the big-ticket items such as roof repair, wall insulation, new garden fence, new windows etc. The rule of thumb is to set a renovation budget of at least the same amount as the asking price for the house.
 Whilst builders might be available in your chosen area, do your homework first and ask the local community for recommendations.
 Try and collect at least two different quotes for each job.

-If you want to plan ahead on your journey to mortgage-free property in Bulgaria read our how-to guide.
+Plan ahead on your journey to a mortgage-free property in Bulgaria with our how-to guide.
 British nationals can purchase properties in the name of their Bulgarian company.
-Move2Bulgaria offers an accountancy service you can trust.
+Move2Bulgaria offers accountancy service you can trust.

 Note: All pricing data provided in this article is based on the information from Jan 2021 to Jan 2022 as available on RightMove.co.uk